3rd Workshop on obfuscation

 Organized by TU Delft and Cornell Tech

 Welcome!
-The 3rd Workshop on Obfuscation will finally take place online on May 7, 2021, a full day of online talks and gatherings.
+The 3rd Workshop on Obfuscation took place online on May 7, 2021, a full day of online talks and gatherings.

-The aim of the workshop is to convene participants around the concept and practice of obfuscation in digital societies.
-We welcome researchers, scientists, policy makers, public-interest developers and coders, journalists, activists, artists and other interested parties to discuss obfuscation in environments and conditions of asymmetrical power and information.
-The workshop will open with a vernissage on May 4, 2021, where we will welcome all participants and release artworks and media from invited speakers.
+The aim of the workshop was to convene participants around the concept and practice of obfuscation in digital societies.
+We welcomed researchers, scientists, policy makers, public-interest developers and coders, journalists, activists, artists and other interested parties to discuss obfuscation in environments and conditions of asymmetrical power and information.
+The workshop opened with a vernissage on May 4, 2021, where we welcomed all participants and released artworks and media from invited speakers.